lnclem05/lnclem05.github.io/projects/pokemonDatabase.md

 layout: project
 type: project
 image: img/pokemon.webp
-title: "Pokemon Database"
+title: "Pokémon Database"
 date: 2024-09-05
 published: true
 labels:
   - C
   - Database
   - Back-End Development
-summary: "This assignment entails building a database of Pokemon objects"
+summary: "This assignment entails building a database of Pokémon objects"
 ---

 <div class="text-center p-4">
   <img width="400px" class="rounded float-start pe-4" src="../img/pokemon.webp">
 </div>

-The Pokemon database project was created in my Program Structure 3 class (ICS 212) at UH Mānoa, a class in which I learned the C and C++ coding languages.
+The Pokémon database project was created in my Program Structure 3 class (ICS 212) at UH Mānoa, a class in which I learned the C and C++ coding languages.
 This project creates a database the user can interact with.
 This database holds Pokémon objects and, when prompted by the user, can add Pokémon to the database.
 Furthermore, it can read a list of Pokémon objects from a text file and import them into the database, as well as printing the current database to a text file.
 This project was comprised of four files that worked collaboratively: driver.c, iofunctions.c, iofunctions.h, and pokemon.h.

-The drier.c file was a file written in C that interacted with the user by prompting the user to insert a new Pokemon's level and name.
-If the user inputs a valid level and name, the Pokemon is added to the database, if the input is invalid an error is thrown.
+The drier.c file was a file written in C that interacts with the user by prompting them to enter a Pokémon's level and name.
+If the user provides a valid level and name, the Pokémon is added to the database.
+If the input is incorrect, an error message appears.
+The program will keep asking the user to add up to 5 Pokémon, saving each one in the pokemonbank.
+After each entry, the user is asked if they want to add another Pokémon (by entering 0 to continue or -1 to stop).
+If there's any mistake in the input, the program will stop.
+Some code from the file can be seen below:

 ```cpp
 while (stop != -1 && numpokemons < 5){